khaledmv/React-snipets/README.md

 ## React Snippets
-# Would you like to check all sub repository
+# Would you like to check all branches